Strata Global

 How geosynthetics enhance pavement performance?

 • Adaptability to various conditions: These materials can easily adapt to the different soil and pavement types.
-Whether applied on flexible pavements, rigid pavements, or composite pavements, geosynthetics provide a dependable solution in performance improvement and durability in the diverse applications.
+Whether applied on flexible pavements, rigid pavements, or composite pavements, geosynthetics provide a dependable solution in performance improvement and durability in diverse applications.

 Success story of Strata: Construction of internal township road with StrataWeb® for Emami